cr4zyfish/TrayApp/README.md

 # TrayApp
-Windown Tray App for mieru
+Windows Tray App for mieru

 # User Guide
 Copy and paste your mieru client config file to config.json